History of immigration to the United States: Destinations

-Their urban destinations and numbers and perhaps an antipathy towards foreigners, led to the emergence of the second wave of organized xenophobia.
+Their urban destinations and numbers (and perhaps an antipathy towards foreigners) led to the emergence of the second wave of organized xenophobia.
 By the 1890s, many Americans, particularly from the ranks of the well-off, white, and native-born, considered immigration to pose a serious danger to the nation's health and security.
-In 1893 a group formed the Immigration Restriction League, and it and other similarly-inclined organizations began to press Congress for severe curtailment of foreign immigration.
+In 1893 the Immigration Restriction League was formed, and it and other similarly-inclined organizations began to press Congress for severe curtailment of foreign immigration.

 Irish and German Catholic immigration was opposed in the 1850s by the nativist movement, originating in New York in 1843 as the American Republican Party (not to be confused with the modern Republican Party).
-Nativism was empowered by popular fears that the country was being overwhelmed by Catholic immigrants, who were often regarded as hostile to American values and controlled by the Pope in Rome.
+Nativism was empowered by popular fears that the country was being overwhelmed by Catholic immigrants, who were often regarded as hostile to American values and controlled by the pope.
 Active mainly from 1854 to 1856, it strove to curb immigration and naturalization, but its efforts met with little success.
 There were few prominent leaders, and the largely middle-class and Protestant membership was fragmented over the issue of slavery and had most often joined the Republican Party by the time of the 1860 presidential election.